Circular Construction

 2. Extend the use of our products

 Using buildings for as long as possible, refurbishing, modernising or renovating them instead of razing them to the ground – this is the resource-saving alternative to the construction of entirely new buildings.
-Refurbishment generally uses less “grey energy” than the construction of new buildings.
-Grey energy refers to the energy required to produce, store and transport new materials.
-Thermal upgrades and the optimisation of energy concepts allow existing buildings to be operated in a more energy-efficient manner.
+Through thermal refurbishment and the optimisation of energy concepts, existing buildings can be operated in a more energy-efficient manner.
+Refurbishment also uses less “grey energy” than the construction of new buildings.
+Grey energy refers to the total amount of “invisible” energy used during the entire life cycle of a product, from the extraction of the raw materials to production and disposal.

 3. Establish material cycles